WARRANT ISSUED FOR FOREIGN POLICE VOLUNTEER FOR HUMAN TRAFFICKING

 PRIME WITNESS WHOSE EVIDENCE SENT THREE TO DEATH ROW ACCUSED OF TRAFFICKING AFRICAN WOMEN TO THAI SEX TRADE

 By Andrew Drummond

 May 17 2019

-The specific offences relate to between October last year and January this year – immediately after he gave evidence against a fellow Australian, his Thai wife,and a 23-year-old Californian, who were sentenced to death on drugs trafficking charges.
+The specific offences relate to between October last year and January this year – after he had given evidence in the drugs trial.

-Shoebridge, 36, originally from Lochgelly, Fife, Scotland with dual British and Australian nationality, was the chief witness against Australian Luke Cook, 34, from Perth, WA, who with his Thai wife Kanyarat Wedphitak, and American Tyler Gerard, he said, brought in 500kg of methamphetamine into Thailand for the Sydney Hell’s Angels gang boss Wayne Schneider in 2015.
+Shoebridge, 36, from Perth, WA, but originally from Lochgelly, Fife, Scotland with dual British and Australian nationality testified that Luke Cook had confessed to him to bringing in 500kg of methamphetamine into Thailand for the Sydney Hell’s Angels gang boss Wayne Schneider in 2015.
 Schneider was murdered in Pattaya later the same year.

 There was no physical evidence linking the three directly to the drugs and all three claimed they were framed by Shoebridge, who told the court that Luke Cook had confessed to him that he had thrown the drugs overboard after his yacht the ‘Jomandy’ was caught in the searchlights of a Thai naval vessel.
 But no naval witnesses could be found.
 Some 50 kgs of ‘ice’ later was found washed up on a beach.

 The human trafficking warrant follows the appearance at Bangkok Criminal Court of Tanzanian national Sara Musa Chitanda on similar charges on the orders of Police Colonel Nalinee Chiewnoi, Commander of Thailand’s Human Trafficking Police.